alex-hladun/WinstonWarriorBackend/README.md

 │       └── post-content (POST api to post a round/content)

 ````
+I have a package.json in the root so that I can use npm run scripts to test the main with a sample command.

 I need to implement the following API's, and need to figure out/optimize the Dynamo queries.